Show Policies

 Some examples of Suit-Casing:

-- Approaching people on the show floor at outside events and soliciting them.
+• Approaching people on the show floor at offsite events and soliciting them.

 Basically if anyone does not have an exhibitor badge or consent from TransWorld they cannot solicit you or anyone else at the show or any of its events.

 TransWorld has a zero-tolerance policy regarding suit-casing.
-Please note that while all Trade Show attendees are invited to the exhibit floor, any attendee who is observed to be soliciting business in the aisles or other public spaces, or in another company’s booth, will be asked to leave immediately without refund.
+Please note that while all Trade Show attendees are invited to the exhibit floor, any attendee who is observed to be soliciting business in the aisles or other public spaces, or in another company’s booth, will have their badge removed and will be asked to leave immediately without refund.

 TransWorld has created a Suit-casing Prevention Team that will be in place for the duration of the conference.
 The team will consist of TransWorld staff, conference security and the most important member of the team, YOU!
 Exhibitors will be our greatest asset in preventing suit-casing since there are so many of you, and it directly affects all of us.